-- Students are responsible for checking their official student email regularly (at least 3 times per week). - Students must be aware of mailbox capacity and ensure there is sufficient space - Students must recognize that certain communication may be time critical.
-Students who choose to forward email from their CCC accounts to other email accounts do so at their - Students will be responsible for reporting problems with their student email accounts to the Help Desk at 575.769.4969.
+- Students are responsible for checking their official student email regularly (at least 3 times per week). - Students must be aware of mailbox capacity and ensure there is sufficient space in their accounts. - Students must recognize that certain communication may be time critical.
+Students who choose to forward email from their CCC accounts to other email accounts do so at their own risk. - Students will be responsible for reporting problems with their student email accounts to the Help Desk at 575.769.4969.